approov/quickstart-kmm-ktor/SHAPES-EXAMPLE.md

 ## Android

-The Approov integration is available via [`jitpack`](https://jitpack.io).
+The Approov integration is available via [`maven`](https://mvnrepository.com/repos/central).
 This allows inclusion into the project by simply specifying a dependency in the `gradle` files for the app.
 Follow these steps:

-1. `jitpack` needs to be added in the `settings.gradle.kts` file in the top level of the project.
+1. The dependency to `approov-service-okhttp` needs to be added to the `build.gradle.kts` file in the `shared` project.
 Uncomment the relevant lines.

-2. The dependency to `approov-service-okhttp` needs to be added to the `build.gradle.kts` file in the `shared` project.
-Uncomment the relevant lines.

-3. The dependency to `approov-service-okhttp` also needs to be added to the `build.gradle.kts` file in the `androidApp` project.
+2. The dependency to `approov-service-okhttp` also needs to be added to the `build.gradle.kts` file in the `androidApp` project.
 Uncomment the relevant lines.

 Make sure you do a Gradle sync (by selecting `Sync Now` in the banner at the top of the modified `.gradle` file) after making these changes.